Details On Demand

 let scaleC = d3.scaleOrdinal(anu.ordinalChromatic('d310').toStandardMaterial());

-//Create a plane mesh that will serve as the basis for our details on demand label
+//Create a plane Mesh that will serve as our tooltip

 hoverPlane.isPickable = false; //Disable picking so it doesn't get in the way of interactions